Enter the chemical equation and the calculator will readily calculate the number of reactants and products involved in it.

 2H2 + O2 → 2H2O

-Now you need to write the atomic and molecular masses of each and every atom involved in the reaction:
+Now you want to write down the atomic and molecular masses of every and every atom concerned within the response:

 Atomic masses: